RaulPPelaez/UAMMD/docs/Compiling-UAMMD.rst

 The newest compiler versions I have tested are g++-12.x and clang++-13.0 with cuda-12 in Fedora 37.
 You can even compile a source containing UAMMD code with clang++-7+ alone, without nvcc.

+**These dependencies can be installed using conda with the provided environment.yaml file.**

 Additionally, UAMMD makes use of the following external libraries, **which are already included in the repo under third_party**.
 You can either compile using these or place symlinks to your preferred versions (I have seen recent versions of cub not compiling on some platforms).

   * Boost Preprocessor (http://www.boost.org/ ) (Extracted using bcp, just a few headers)